mapbox/rehype-prism/README.md

 By default, if `{name}` does not correspond to a [language supported by refractor] an error will be thrown.

 If you would like to silently skip `<code>` elements with invalid languages, set this option to `true`.

-#### options.langs

-Type: `array`.
-Default: `undefined`

-By default, the full list of [languages supported by refractor] will be registered.

-If you would like to include specific languages, set this option to an array of languages.

 ## Usage